Azure/azure-kusto-spark/README.md

 Making Azure Data Explorer and Spark work together enables building fast and scalable applications, targeting a variety of Machine Learning, Extract-Transform-Load, Log Analytics and other data driven scenarios.

-## About This Release
+## Changelog

-This is a beta release of Azure Data Explorer connector for Spark.
-It exposes Azure Data Explorer as a valid Data Store for standard Spark source and sink operations such as write, read and writeStream.
+For main changes from previous releases please refer to [Releases](https://github.com/Azure/azure-kusto-spark/releases).

-For main changes from previous releases and known issues please refer to [CHANGELIST](docs/CHANGELIST.md)
+For known or new issues please refer to the [issues](https://github.com/Azure/azure-kusto-spark/issues) section.

 ## Usage